bioconda/bioconda.github.io/_sources/recipes/ggcaller/README.rst.txt

    :depends on pytorch: ``1.10.*``
    :depends on pytorch: ``>=1.10.2,<1.11.0a0``
    :depends on pytorch-cpu: ``1.10.*``
-   :depends on rapidnj:
    :depends on scipy:
-   :depends on seaborn:
-   :depends on snp-sites:
    :depends on tbb: ``>=2021.13.0``
-   :depends on tqdm:
    :depends on uncertainties:
    :depends on xorg-libxaw:
    :depends on xorg-libxcomposite: